🍽️ Dairy Guide

 What the evidence says

-Fresh goat milk is inherently low in histamine and frequently better tolerated than cow's milk.
-Its Score 0 status is strictly dependent on freshness - bacterial contamination from improper storage can rapidly increase histamine levels.
+Fresh goat milk is inherently low in histamine and frequently better tolerated than cow's milk, though this generally depends on freshness: bacterial contamination from improper storage can rapidly increase histamine levels.

 0